framps/raspiBackupDoc/en/src/backup-options.md

 | --ignoreMissingPartitions | no | no | DEFAULT_IGNORE_MISSING_PARTITIONS |

 <a name="parm_k"></a>
 ### -k: Number of backups to be retained

-Number of backups to be kept per backup type, provided it is not exceeded by overwritten by the keep option of the respective backup types.
+Number of backups to be kept per backup type, provided it is not overwritten by the keep option of the respective backup types.
 This means that 3 dd, 3 tar and 3 rsync backups are kept by default.